OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:40

 but to sit at My right or left is not for Me to grant.
-These places belong to those for whom they have been prepared.”
+These places are reserved for those for whom they have been prepared.”

 ---